Neville

 Gidaya Group approached this heritage renovation by opening up the rear of the home and connecting the main living spaces directly to the north facing backyard.
 We created an open plan living, kitchen, and dining zone with large black framed windows and sliding glass doors that draw sunlight deep into the floor plan and make the garden feel part of daily life.
 The kitchen uses clean lined white cabinetry with timber accents and a central island bench for prep and gathering.
 In the front living room, we retained the original plasterwork and ceiling details, pairing them with a statement chandelier to honour the home's heritage within a pared back, contemporary palette.
 The bathroom was simplified with a frameless walk in shower, dual wall niches, and neutral tiles for easy maintenance.

-The result is a home that feels light, open, and easy to move through, with heritage character that sits comfortably alongside how they live now.
+The result is a home that feels light, open, and easy to move through.
+Heritage character sits comfortably alongside how they live now, with materials and details chosen for low maintenance and lasting comfort over the years ahead.